calypsonet/calypsonet-terminal-api-website/content/community/terminal-3-0/_index.md

 1. **The principle** of the fourteen evolution themes (§2 to §15) and the overall consistency of the work (versions 3.0.0 for Reader / Card / Calypso Card, 1.0.0 for Definitions, 2.0.0 for Legacy SAM / Generic Card / Storage Card, 0.2.0 for Crypto Symmetric, 0.3.0 for Crypto Asymmetric).
 2. **The design choices** documented in the "Rationale" sections, in particular:
   - the explicit multi-channel model relying on the `SmartCard(Spi)` as the named target and the three-level hierarchy of transaction managers (§2);
-  - duration bounding at the APDU, Calypso session and generic command levels, with CSN-based and FCI-based settings (§3);
+  - duration bounding at the APDU, Calypso session, generic command and storage card read levels, with CSN-based and FCI-based settings (§3);
   - the merge of the Observer pattern into a single `CardReaderEventHandler` SPI (§4);
   - the `SecureSessionState` enumeration (§5);
   - the extraction of `RfTechnology` and `CardType` into the Terminal Reader Definitions API and the `CardDetectionSettings` detection settings (§7);